Learn how to pass your closed circuit (parking lot) driver's test in the days of COVID 1

 And we come back, looking in the mirror, looking behind us and right there.

-Now we into first into drive into first gear and a manual transmission.
+Now we into first into drive into first gear in a manual transmission.

 Straighten your wheel out, piece it maybe even more, because you might have to move the front end over a little bit.